top of page

 Was on-stage mayhem a reflection of the violence of society that rocked the late 60s?

-Violence seemed to be ever present through violent images of Vietnam on TV screens daily.
-The murder spree of Charles Manson and his cult followers became part of everyday conversation and murder and mayhem could even occur at a rock concert, as it did at the filmed Rolling Stones outdoor concert at Altamont Speedway in Northern California in 1969.
-As Alice says “my goal was to drive a stake through the hippie dream of the 1960s' '.
+Violence seemed to be ever-present through violent images of Vietnam on TV screens daily.
+The murder spree of Charles Manson and his cult followers became part of everyday conversation, and murder and mayhem could even occur at a rock concert, as it did at the filmed Rolling Stones outdoor concert at Altamont Speedway in Northern California in 1969.
+As Alice says, “My goal was to drive a stake through the hippie dream of the 1960s '.
 And, indeed, he did.

 The early roots: how Alice’s love of surrealist art infused his image